-There was no difference between the original and final budget for the general fund.
+There were no differences between the original and final budget for the general fund.

 For auditing purposes, the School District's general fund is an aggregation of a series of general funds.
 The most important and by far the largest of these funds is what the School District refers to as Fund 1001 General Fund.